STEAMULO/sonar-objective-c/README.md

 ### Release history

+### 0.6.1.2
+- Change reports path's key for Surefire (for avoid conflicts with Swift Plugin)

 ### 0.6.1.1
 - Fix for project with space
 - Fix for coverage when using objc and swift project